open-education-hub/operating-systems/content/chapters/io/lab/content/networking-101.md

 The `socket.SOCK_DGRAM` argument stands for "datagram" and specifies UDP.

-It doesnt' care whether the receiver has got all the data, whether it was corrupted or dropped altogether by some router along the way.
+It doesn't care whether the receiver has got all the data, whether it was corrupted or dropped altogether by some router along the way.

 To prove this, rerun `support/send-receive/receiver.py`, then run `support/send-receive/sender.py`, type `"exit"` and then run `sender.py` again.
 You'll see no error from the sender because whether the message reaches its destination or not is not important for UDP.